 This article is devoted to the convergence analysis of the diffusive approximation of the measure-valued solutions to the so-called aggregation equation, which is now widely used to model collective motion of a population directed by an interaction potential.
-We prove, over the whole space in any dimension, a uniform-in-time convergence in Wasserstein distance, in the general framework of Lipschitz potentials, and provide a $O(\sqrt{\varepsilon})$ rate, where ε is the diffusion parameter, when the potential is λ -convex.
+We prove, over the whole space in any dimension, a uniform-in-time convergence in Wasserstein distance in all finite-time intervals, in the general framework of Lipschitz continuous potentials, and provide a $O(\sqrt{\varepsilon})$ rate, where ε is the diffusion parameter, when the potential is λ -convex.
 We give an extension to some repulsive potentials and prove sharp convergence rates of the steady states towards the Dirac mass, under some uniform attractiveness assumptions.